 This article is more than 1 year old

-The device boasts a proximity sensor which detects someone approaching "within about 30 to 60 centimetres".
+Specifically, the Wizmark is a "waterproof, disposable drain cover embedded with electronics that senses a visitor and then relays an audio message".
+It boasts a proximity sensor which detects someone approaching "within about 30 to 60 centimetres".
 After a suitable pause to allow the customer to position himself, the Communicator gives forth with a "pre-recorded audio announcement".

 It also comes complete with "nine-centimetre diameter display area containing a lenticular screen that features multiple images or text that, and as the person moves toward the urinal, they appear to change from one graphic to the other".